The Butcher (TV series)

-The Butcher is an American competition reality series that airs on the History channel.
+The Butcher is an American competition reality series that airs on the History Channel.
 In each episode, four butchers compete in a three-round elimination contest to test their butchering skills, with the overall winner receiving $10,000 and the day's championship title.
-The series is hosted by Colby Donaldson, with a three-judge panel consisting of David Budworth, Roxanne Spruance, and Michael Sullivan, experts in the practice of butchering.
-The series premiered on May 22, 2019 with a six-episode first season.
+The series is hosted by Colby Donaldson, with a three-judge panel consisting of David Budworth AKA Dave the Butcher, Roxanne Spruance, and Michael Sullivan, experts in the practice of butchering.
+The series premiered on May 22, 2019, with a six-episode first season.
 The series shares a similar format to its sister-show Forged in Fire.

 Set

 The set, referred to as "The Shop," consists of a large workroom equipped with a range of hand and power tools for preparing meat, including saws, slicers, grinders, sausage stuffers, and one bandsaw that must be shared among the contestants.
 A large refrigerated walk-in meat locker adjoins the Shop.
-In the Shop, each butcher has his/her own workstation and a presentation table for laying out finished cuts.
-Butchers must bring their own knives and scabbards.
+Each butcher is provided with his/her own workstation and a presentation table for laying out finished cuts, and must bring his/her own knives and scabbards.